 Similar to our first form, once the form has been completed and saved you can go back into the task to complete the job.

 This concludes this Training Module.
-If you have any further questions or queries, please don't hesitate to contact your AroFlo Support Staff to resolve them.
+If you have any further questions, please contact AroFlo Support Staff to resolve them.